-The inert star particles that cross their $t_\mathrm{dyn}$ are then sampled randomly into individual star particles along the Kroupa IMF \citep{2001MNRAS.322..231K} with an allowed range between $0.08$--$500$ \mdot.
-When the total sampled mass for one particle exceeds the mass of the particle (typically $\sim4$ \mdot) by more than a pre-defined tolerance of $\pm0.008$ \mdot{} (10\% of the minimum mass), local conservation of mass is enforced by searching for other inert star particles within a radius of 1 pc.
-The radius of 1 pc corresponds to the typical Jeans length at the highest star formation densities in our present simulations.
-Then, if enough nearby inert particles are present, they transfer mass to the particle being sampled as long as the mass excess is satisfied.
+The mass of the inert reservoir particles that exceed the assigned $t_\mathrm{dyn}$ is then sampled randomly into individual stars along the Kroupa IMF \citep{2001MNRAS.322..231K} with an allowed range between $0.08$--$500$ \mdot.
+When the total sampled mass for one particle exceeds the mass of the particle (typically $\sim4$ \mdot) by more than a pre-defined tolerance of $\pm0.008$ \mdot{} (10\% of the minimum mass), local conservation of mass is enforced by searching for other inert reservoir particles within a radius of 1 pc.
+The radius of 1 pc corresponds to the Jeans-length at the typical star formation densities in our present simulations.
+Then, if enough nearby reservoir particles are present, one neighbour at a time transfers mass to the particle being sampled as long as the mass excess is satisfied.
 Metals are transferred according to the fraction of mass being transferred by the donor particle.
 A neighbour may donate its entire mass, and in this case the neighbour particle is immediately removed from the simulation.
-If there is not enough mass to be transferred within the search radius, the particle being sampled is skipped on this time step.
-A particle with failed IMF sampling can, however, still donate mass to other nearby inert particles if it falls within their indvidual search radii.
-In the case when the mass of a particle is not successfully sampled or transferred entirely to other nearby particles, the process is repeated for that inert particle on the next time step.
-A similar approach was recently adopted by \citet{2021PASJ...73.1036H} who introduced a searching radius approach similar to our implementation, however their searching radius depended on the local gas density.